mmistakes/minimal-mistakes/_posts/reads/2017-04-27-battle-hymn-of-the-tiger-mother-by-amy-chua.md

 I truly appreciate Chua's openness and honesty in describing her parenting methods.
 The battles, screaming, belittling, and coercion techniques used with her daughters are extreme, in my opinion.
-Of course, this is the jist of the book; comparing her _Chinese parenting_ style to Western (American) methods.
+Of course, this is the gist of the book; comparing her _Chinese parenting_ style to Western (American) methods.

 It was interesting to read about her encounters, how she handled the parenting